mosesedges/sample-test/ui/README.md

 - Format start date and end date with the same year and month but different days to show May 27-28, 2025

-- Complete "persist searches and pagination within the URL implementaion"
+- Complete "persist searches and pagination within the URL implementation"
 - Create a more robust easy to navigate pagination component, though in a production app I will prefer to use existing pagination library.
 - Add loading skeleton when fetching data
-- create a contribution component and pass it in the app component where i will handle any necesary routing.Also, introduce a layout component for a smooth flow
+- create a contribution component and pass it in the app component where i will handle any necessary routing.Also, introduce a layout component for a smooth flow
-- Add a playwrite test.
+- Add a Playwright test.